 The site is located in the vicinity of business whose practices involve the handling and storage of hazardous materials and emission of pollutants into the air.
 The ambient air quality at the site should be determined through air quality tests to determine the levels of pollutants of concern.
 The levels of pollutants of concern, especially is they exceed the ambient air quality thresholds established by the SCAQMD, should be evaluated in conjunction with OCRM's desired program.
-An air quality specialist can further determine in factors such as prevailing wind to minimize the potential exposure to pollutants of concern, although their effectiveness and appropriateness is dependent on the levels of pollutants of concern, such as incorporating trees as a wind barrier and installing air filters with a minimum MERV rating of 8 (MERV 6 is required under the new California Building Code).
+An air quality specialist can further determine in factors such as prevailing wind to minimize the potential exposure to pollutants of concern.
+OCRM can implement mitigation measures for these pollutants of concern, although their effectiveness and appropriateness is dependent on the levels of pollutants of concern, such as incorporating trees as a wind barrier and installing air filters with a minimum MERV rating of 8 (MERV 6 is required under the new California Building Code).